WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   The Technical drawing for this glass can be downloaded above (Two-Way Mirror.PDF).
   **PAY ATTENTION:** the dimensions of the glass are based on the LED monitor we use!

-* **Aluminium Back plate**  The backplate has multiple purposes as metioned before, below a detaild list:
+* **Aluminium Back plate**  The backplate is custom made and has multiple purposes as metioned before, below a detaild list:
-  *
+  * Concealment for the wires and electronics like the Raspberry Pi, infrared sensors, motion sensor, power supply, connector board
+  * Easy wall mounting in landscape or portrait orientation (Explained later)
+  * Brackets with threaded holes, so you can customize the sides of your mirror in any material like wood, metal, plastic…..
+Max. thickness material: 10mm see picture below for an example with lasercutted okoume wood 6mm thick side finish.

-* Connector PCB board
+* **Connector PCB board**
 * 2x IR sensor
 * PIR sensor
 * Power supply